 Host a Seedling Swap

-Post a few flyers and get the word out amongst your neighbors that on Wednesday, everyone is welcome to gather together at your community’s clubhouse and share gardening tips and to swap seedlings or cuttings.
+Post a few flyers and get the word out amongst your neighbors that on Wednesday, everyone is welcome to gather together at your community’s or nearby assisted living's clubhouse and share gardening tips and to swap seedlings or cuttings.
 If you’ve been admiring that stunning flowering bush in your neighbor’s yard, now is the time to encourage her to share a cutting or two with the rest of you.

 If everyone participates, you can share the lush foliage that already exists in your community and make it even lovelier, without anyone having to bear any expense.
 This can also be a good time to meet new people and to find individuals who share common interests and hobbies.
 You might discover that there is an interest in forming a gardening club that meets once a month or so.